This post contains affiliate links. Please see our full disclosure for more information.

 One word of caution though…babies have sensitive skin and you’ll want to be careful not to use heat while holding your baby so he/she doesn’t get burned!

-Be sure to massage your armpits, too.
+Also, be sure you’re massaging your armpits, too.
 (Did you know you have milk ducts in your armpits?
 Crazy!)

 7. All the feels